andersonbrito/subsampler/README.md

 # subsampler

-A tool to subsample genomic data guided by epidemiological time series data.
+A tool for subsampling genomic data based on epidemiological time series data.

 # Citing